vimchub/vaccineimpact/_posts/2019-01-15-LSHTM-Research-Assistant-in-Vaccine-Modelling.md

 title: New Consortium positions based at LSHTM
 ---

-The London School of Hygiene and Tropical Medicine is recruiting two new positions within the Vaccine Impact Modelling Consortium:
+The London School of Hygiene and Tropical Medicine is recruiting a new positions within the Vaccine Impact Modelling Consortium:

 [Research Assistant or Research Fellow in Vaccine Modelling](https://jobs.lshtm.ac.uk/Vacancy.aspx?ref=EPH-IDE-2018-45-R)